 By now you should have a wealth of information that will help you to get any qualifications you feel will help you to benefit in your career as a musician.

-Do you have any qualifications?
+Do you have any singing qualifications?
+What qualifications do you think singers need to succeed?
 How did they help you?
 Share any tips and advice you have below.